YunosKhalandi/Zero-Token/README.md

 amount, and a new token will not be minted until Tether (USDT) is deposited into the liquidity pool.

-The token started with an initial supply of 0 tokens, and the creators were obligated to deposit 1 Tether into the liquidity pool to ensure that the initial price of ZERO was 0.000001 Tether.
+The token started with an initial supply of 0 tokens, and the creators were obligated to deposit 1 Tether into the liquidity pool to mint 1000000 ZERO and to ensure that the initial price of ZERO was 0.000001 Tether.

 # Links: